Numerical modeling of collisional dynamics of Sr in an optical dipole trap: Introduction

 If the potential lacks the ideal shape of a power-law trap, simple analytic expressions for many quantities of interest cannot be found, and numerical methods are required.
-This is the case for low-$\eta$ in an optical dipole trap and especially when gravity is significant. $^{88}$Sr in an optical dipole trap falls into this situation because of its large mass and extremely small $s$-wave scattering length $a=-1.4(6)\,a_0$ \cite{mmp08}, where the Bohr radius $a_0=5.3 \times 10^{-11}$m.
-In the present work, we present numerical methods for describing collisional dynamics in a static trap in this regime, based on the works of Luiten \textit{et al.} \cite{lrw96} and Comparat \textit{et al.} \cite{cfs06}, and apply them to describe experiments with $^{88}$Sr.
+This is the case for low $\eta$ in an optical dipole trap and especially when gravity is significant. $^{88}$Sr in an optical dipole trap falls into this situation because of its large mass and extremely small $s$-wave scattering length $a_{88}=-1.4(6)\,a_0$ \cite{mmp08}, where the Bohr radius $a_0 \approx 0.53$ \AA.
+Here, we describe numerical methods appropriate for modeling collisional dynamics in an arbitrary trap in the low or high $\eta$ regime, which can be used for $^{88}$Sr. Our approach builds on the works of Luiten \textit{et al.} \cite{lrw96} and Comparat \textit{et al.} \cite{cfs06}.
+As a check of the model, we also compare predictions with measurements of forced evaporation in $^{84}$Sr, which has an $s$-wave scattering length of $a_{84}=122.7(3)\,a_0$ \cite{mmp08} and attains a much higher $\eta$, which allows direct evaporation to quantum degeneracy \cite{mmy09,sth09}.
+This model has also been used to interpret data on collisions involving Sr atoms in metastable states \cite{tcm08} and evaporative cooling of $^{87}$Sr and $^{88}$Sr for quantum degeneracy studies \cite{mmy10,dym10}.
+The main assumptions are ergodicity and the appropriateness of truncated Boltzmann distributions.

 This paper is organized as follows.
 Section \ref{section:Experimental Setup} describes the experimental setup, and then section \ref{section:Numerical Simulation of Collisional Dynamics} presents the collisional processes important in the trapped sample and the differential equations for evolution of $N$ and $E$.
-As a check of numerics, and to study ranges of validity of various approximations, a comparison of numerical calculations with corresponding analytic results for power-law traps is presented in section \ref{Section:Check of Numerical Quantities}.
-A brief introduction to the numerical code, as applied to trapped $^{88}$Sr, is provided in section \ref{Numerical code and simulation results}.
-Finally, the elastic collision cross section of $^{88}$Sr inferred from the fit of the numerical model to observations is compared with theoretical results in section \ref{section:88Sr Elastic Cross Section}.
+The numerical calculation is described in section \ref{Section:Description of Numerical Method}, and applications of the model to describe trapped $^{88}$Sr and $^{84}$Sr, are discussed in section \ref{Numerical code and simulation results}.
+The appendix describes an approximate treatment of the energy dependence of the $^{88}$Sr elastic collision cross section.